-When was the last time you took a look at your UPS agreement?
-When is the last time you compared the agreement discount rates to an actual invoice charge?
-How can you get the cheapest UPS shipping rates?
+Have you looked at your UPS agreement?
+When was the last time you compared the agreement discount rates to an actual invoice charge?
+How can you approach a UPS shipper agreement negotiation with confidence?

 Most shippers find agreements too complex or structured in a way that is too confusing to understand.
-In contrast, most companies only view the discount incentives and do not consider any other aspects of pricing.
+In contrast, most companies only view the discount incentives and do not consider any other pricing aspects.

-We see lots of agreements here at Refund Retriever, a UPS agreement can be 4 to 25 pages long.
-Fortunately, they all follow a similar structure, therefore this article will help you better understand the UPS agreement structure and pricing terms.
+We see many agreements here at Refund Retriever.
+A UPS agreement can be 4 to 25 pages long.
+Fortunately, they all follow a similar structure.
+Therefore, this article will help you better understand the UPS agreement structure and pricing terms.
 In addition to understanding the agreements a little more, we will also give you some tips to get the best UPS agreement for your company.
 Keep this in mind,

 - Every part of your UPS shipping contract is negotiable.

 - Re-negotiate at any time with UPS.